kalternate/health-stat-map/README.md

 1. First, make sure you have Node.js and npm installed.
 It should already be installed on the lab machines.

-2. Enter the following commands:
+2. Enter the following commands.
+Note that it make take a while to install all the npm packages the first time you run `npm i`.
 ```sh
 cd health-stat-map
 npm i
 npm run dev
 ```

-3. You should see soemthing that looks like the following.
+3. You should see something that looks like the following.
 Use your web browswer to nagigate to the specificed local HTTP address.
 It may be different from the example below
 ```
 > dev
 > react-router dev